ABOUT

 Delivering artisan craft workshops; promoting the continuation of craft skills and supporting learning in the community.

-The Central Scotland School of Craft is a new hub for creative learning in the picturesque city of Dunblane.
+The Central Scotland School of Craft is a hub for creative learning in the picturesque town of Dunblane.
 Our programme of boutique craft workshops ranges from one day to week-long courses, for everyone from complete beginners to established professional makers.
 ‘A list’ crafters from all over the country are lined up to deliver a range of courses with a focus on heritage and endangered crafts, and skilled hand-making.

 OBJECTIVE 1